FAQ

 What is The E-Waste Database?

 The E-Waste Database is the predecessor of The E-Waste Learning Hub.
 In other words, it is an early text-based prototype of the e-learning platform we are now building.
-The database will be phased out on 1 September 2025.
+The database was free to users until 1 September 2025.
+Until 1 March 2026, users that have purchased a membership from us can continue to access and use the current database.

 Alongside with its learning function, our database acts as an easily searchable public archive of our research.
 We have added close to all of the information from our columns and newsletters to the database.